kendog/chalice-extended-action/README.md

-# About this Fork
+# What the Fork?
 This is a fork from jayef0/chalice-extended-action.
 It is the best one out there for Chalice.
 Unfortunatly it hasn't been updated in 3 years.

-Updates:
+My Updates:
 - Python 3.8 upgrade
 - README - Usage

-# Chalice Extended Action (kendog forked you edition)
+# Chalice Extended Action

 This Github action allows automated deployment of your Chalice application via Github Actions.